Written by Santiago MontaldoUpdated on June 3, 2026

 9. ActiveCampaign (Marketing Automation Platform)

 ActiveCampaign is a marketing automation and email platform built for targeted outreach.
-The OnPipeline ActiveCampaign integration connects your CRM with email workflows—so sales and marketing stay aligned on every touchpoint.
+The OnPipeline ActiveCampaign integration connects CRM deal activity to email workflows—so the right campaign fires at exactly the right stage.

 Benefits:

-• Automate follow-ups and lead nurturing from OnPipeline
+• Automate follow-ups and lead nurturing directly from OnPipeline

 • Sync tags, lists, and campaign data without manual updates

-• Give sales teams full visibility into email activity
+• Give sales teams full visibility into email engagement

 Key Features: